jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

     aka_current_working_directory

-  there is only one file_ in the directory_. ls_ has a few options, I try it again
+  there is only one file_ in the directory_. ls_ has a few options, I try it again with one of them

   .. code-block:: shell
+    :emphasize-lines: 1

     ls --all